Serge-NSN/flutter-basic-projects/README.md

-# flutter-dice-app
+# Repository for Basic Flutter projects
-A basic dice app built using Flutter for learning purposes
+Basic Apps built using Flutter for learning purposes